 Abuser Intervention Program:

-Individuals who have exhibited domestic violence are encouraged to complete the 28-week series that focuses on taking accountability for one’s actions as well as developing alternative options for coping with the issues that led to the violence in the home.
+Individuals who have exhibited domestic violence are encouraged to complete a 28-week series that focuses on taking accountability for one’s actions as well as developing alternative options for coping with the issues that led to the violence in the home.
 The group is led by both a male and female facilitator with an emphasis on the male and female perspectives toward the relationship.
 A portion of individuals in the course are mandated to attend through the court system and others have realized the need to take action prior to court involvement.
-The cost per session is $30.00 and no more than 4 sessions can be missed over the course of the 28 weeks in order to receive a certificate of completion
+The cost per session is $30.00 and no more than 4 sessions can be missed over the course of the 28 weeks in order to receive a certificate of completion.

 Women’s Alternatives to Violence:

 The Women’s Alternative to Violence is a support and educational program for women who have been abusive toward others including their significant other.
 This group meets weekly and provides the foundation for taking responsibility for one’s decisions while also gaining an understanding for the root of the behavior.
 Many women also determine that individual counseling through the out-patient counseling center is necessary to address some of the underlying issues leading to the abuse.
 Ultimately, women are provided with alternative methods for effectively relating to their families and significant others.